 Bishnupur Gharana Music

 There is a school of Hindustani music born here and hence called Bishnupur Gharana.
 It is known for the Dhrupad tradition of Hindustani music.
-Some records say that the origins of this gharana lie somewhere in 13th century.
-Bahadur Khan, a direct descendent of Tansen is said to have fled to Bishnupur to start this gharana.
-This style is said to have influenced the Rabindra Nath Tagore’s singing.
-Bishnupur museum has a complete section on the well-known members of this gharana who were popular during last two centuries.
+Some records say that the origins of this Gharana lie somewhere in the 13th century.
+Bahadur Khan, a direct descendant of Tansen is said to have fled to the town to start this Gharana.
+This style is said to have influenced Rabindra Nath Tagore’s singing.
+The museum in the town has a complete section on the well-known members of this Gharana who were popular during the last two centuries.
 I could not listen to any performances as they are said to have them occasionally.

 But a huge new auditorium in the town is evidence of the musical orientation of this town.
 It is also evident in its Dhokra and Terracotta arts where deities and common people are often depicted playing musical instruments.

-So, Art Mart of Bishnupur, has the metal craft, terracotta art, conch shell carvings, story weaving in textile and a musical gharana.
+So the Art Mart of the town has metal craft, terracotta art, conch shell carvings, story weaving in textile, and a musical Gharana.
 Can you ask for more in a small town like this?
-Or how many other places do you know who nurture so much art and art forms ?
+Or how many other places do you know that nurture so many art and art forms?